Technology

 TECH.PROCESS.PPLUS: Default P++ implant process

-TECH.PROCESS.RWG: Default rib waveguide process
+TECH.PROCESS.RWG: Default rib waveguide process, configured in tech.yaml under picazzo.rwg_process.

 TECH.PROCESS.SK: Default socket waveguide process